Most of us are now beginning to understand the benefits of Omega-3 Fatty Acids in both our diets, and the diets of our pets.

 - Omega pills – These can be very helpful when trying to ensure a healthy amount of Omega-3’s in your dog’s diet.
 However, not all supplements are created equal.
 Some supplements derive the majority of their Omega’s from larger fish, such as salmon.
 Here’s the problem – because salmon and other Omega-3-rich fish are higher up the food chain, they are prone to having higher levels of mercury, lead and other toxins.
 Not good.
 Oh, and I forgot to mention the smell.
 I tried hiding these potent pills in the kibble.
 LOL!
 I’m guessing your dogs are like mine.
 They could sniff out that stench if I dipped it in chocolate, wrapped it in bacon, fried it and served it with a ranch dipping sauce.
 Not happening.

 - Omega-3 soft chews – These are much like pills, but dogs seem to enjoy them more than the pills that need to be swallowed.
 Just like the pills, however, you still need to be careful about the ingredients.
-A friend recommended Omega-3 Select chews.
-I like these because they’re made from anchovies, which have some the highest concentrations of Omega’s of any fish.
-Also, because these are small fish with a shorter lifespan, they don’t contain the high level of toxins like other large fish.
-Plus, each purchase of Omega-3 Select chews provides meals for up to 21 shelter dogs.
-There also available in two sizes for small and large dogs.
-I haven’t tried one, but my dogs seem to like the taste too.
+We recommend our Happy, Healthy Omega-3-6-9 Select soft chews.
+I like these because they’re made from krill, which have some the highest concentrations of Omega’s of any marine animal.
+Also, because these are small organisms with a shorter lifespan, they don’t contain the high level of toxins like other sources, such as large fish.
+Plus, each purchase of Omega-3-6-9 Select chews provides meals for shelter dogs.
+Oh, and they’re tasty.
+I mean, I haven’t tried one, but my dogs seem to like the taste.
 I’ll leave it up to you to confirm this for yourselves.

 Do What’s Best for Your Dog!